 This document describes the process of performing a packet capture of Biamp VoIP device communications on a VoIP network.
 A program called Wireshark is a free, open-source packet analyzer that is used for network troubleshooting and analysis.

-If a Biamp VoIP device is placed on a VoIP Network, but not registering with the Proxy Server, determining the point of failure can be difficult using the Biamp software alone.
+If a Biamp VoIP device is on the VoIP network but not registering with the Proxy Server determining the point of failure can be difficult using the Biamp software alone.
 The registration process may be hindered by something beyond the VoIP card itself.
 Possible causes can include communications issues over the network or issues with the configuration of the Proxy Server.
 If this is the case, Wireshark can be used to help locate the point of failure.

-Go to the Wireshark download site located at http://www.wireshark.org/download.html
+Go to the Wireshark download page at http://www.wireshark.org/download.html

 Download the Wireshark installer and install Wireshark.

 To perform a Wireshark capture of the VoIP packet flow the computer running the Wireshark program must be able to see all information going to and from the Biamp VoIP device.
 One way to do this is by configuring a mirrored port on a network switch, which essentially tells the switch to copy all of the traffic going to/from the VoIP device and send it to the PC.
 There are three different methods used to mirror the VoIP network communications:

 Method 1 - Via a Managed Switch

 - The Biamp VoIP device will be connected to the VoIP Network using an Ethernet Switch.
 Typically the switches used in this setting will be managed switches and the functionality of the ports can be manipulated.
 If this is the case, contact an IT Administrator who is able to change the port settings of this switch and ask to be provided with a mirrored port of the Biamp VoIP port.
 Mirroring a port is a common method of monitoring of network traffic and is used on a managed switch to send a copy of packets seen on one switch port to a network monitoring connection on another switch port.